xcore/sc_ethercat/README.rst

 ============

 * Ethercat test-harness to run on XC-2

 * Ethercat slave to run on XC-3

 * Low latency MII Rx and Tx

 * Rudimentary EtherCAT protocol handler

-* Current latency of 800ns, but memory access has not been implemented yet.
-  (PHY latency adds 400 ns) Return path latency approximately 640 ns (preamble) + 400 ns (PHY) + a bit.
+* Current latency of 800ns, but memory access has not been implemented yet (PHY latency adds 400 ns).
+Return path latency approximately 640 ns (preamble) + 400 ns (PHY) + 160 ns (processing)

 To Do
 =====